 Rules governing civil aviation security were transferred from the Federal Aviation Administration (FAA) to the Transportation Security Administration (TSA).
-Part 108 of title 14 of the Code of Federal Regulations (CFR) on codified in 49 CFR parts 1540 and 1544.
+Part 108 of title 14 of the Code of Federal Regulations (CFR) on Aircraft Operator Security, is now codified in 49 CFR parts 1540 and 1544.